hackclub/winter/hchristy1234.md

 - Paint keycaps using paint + add some type of acrylic sealer to make sure paint doesnt chip + increase aesthetics
 - Cut foam for sound dampening
 - Lube switches & stabilizers
-- Solder switches to the PCB
-- Assemble remaining keyboard components
+- Assemble switches & remaining keyboard components
 - Create keyboard firmware with Vial
 - Flash smart plug (connected to my room's RGB lights) with open source Tasmota firmware for local control
+- Use AutoHotkey to code scripts to create automation / shortcuts (not 100% this will work; may use a different method)

 Pt.
 2 Cable:
-- Sleve cable & secure sleeves using hair dryer or lighter
+- Sleeve cable with paracord sheath & secure PET sleeve using hair dryer or lighter
 - Coil cable around metal rod + apply heat
 - Strip cable tips using wire stripper
 - Strip the 4 inner wire tips to reveal metal tips